teobianco/CTGCN/data/README.md

 # Data
-As some data sets are too large, we move those data sets into Google Drive and only retain the UCI data set for example.
-Other data sets can be downloaded from https://drive.google.com/drive/folders/14lJ8XFK3qN5_ZqoEtvBj9xvVDgtZU3Rn?usp=sharing.
+As putting all dataset would be too heavy, we just provide all synthetic datasets (`Syn_Const`, `Syn_Gro` and `Syn_Sh`) and one of the semi-synthetic generated with DynamizeGraph (`Amazon_setting1`).
+All other semi-synthetic datasets can be found in the folder containing DynamizeGraph generator.